 The Pursuit of History® is the non-profit organization that engages adults in conversation about history and connects them with historic sites in their communities and across the country through innovative in-person and online programming.
 Our in-person annual events include History Camp Boston (the first, started in 2014), History Camp Colorado, History Camp Virginia, and, more in the works.

 The Pursuit of History is a tax-exempt 501(c)(3) public charity formed in 2019.
 We do not receive any government funding and rely entirely on private donations.
 Please join us in The Pursuit of History.

-To discuss how you, your company, or your foundation can be involved as an underwriter, please contact us.
+To discuss how you, your company, or your foundation can support The Pursuit of History, please contact us.

 “I’ve been to dozens of official academic conferences with big names where all submissions are thoroughly vetted by panels of experts, and none of those conferences were as fun and informative as History Camp.”

 “History Camp is a great way for history fans to share and learn from each other.

 It is a wonderful experience that is educational for all.”

 “There were so many different subjects and genres of history, all of them interesting, that it was difficult to choose which lectures to attend.
 I wish I could have been in two or three places at once.”

 “In the North West Territory, the British did not give up all of their forts.
 Fort Detroit and other Forts in the Great Lakes continued to be held by the British.”